The Importance of Flexibility in the Workplace

 Flexibility is one of the most valued qualities in the workplace by employers and employees alike.
 It benefits both sides, contributing to a more adaptable, enjoyable, and inviting place to work.

 But what does flexibility in the workplace look like in practice?
 What are its advantages for modern organizations?
-We’ll take a deeper dive into workplace flexibility and share some examples of how you might incorporate it into how you work.
+We’ll dive deeper into workplace flexibility and share some examples of how you might incorporate it into your work.

 Flexibility refers to the ability to change with ease.
 In the workplace, that means adjusting to accommodate unexpected circumstances and being able to navigate situations that don’t go as planned.
 We may see workplace flexibility at play internally, as with staff schedules and assignments, and externally, with things like new product development and PR campaigns.

-If the past two years have made one thing clear, it’s that workplace flexibility can make or break an organization.
-The ability to respond and adapt quickly to unforeseen, unprecedented events can be a defining factor in whether a company succeeds or folds during challenging times.
+If the past few years have made one thing clear, it’s that workplace flexibility can make or break an organization.
+The ability to respond and adapt quickly to unforeseen, unprecedented events can define whether a company succeeds or folds during challenging times.
 As for employees, flexibility at work has gone from being a luxury to a necessity for many top job seekers.

-First, let’s start with the area that typically comes to mind first when thinking about workplace flexibility: flexibility on the employer’s behalf.
-In this case, flexibility refers to the way employees are managed, the level of autonomy they’re given, and the way feedback is delivered and received.
+First, let’s start with the area that typically comes to mind when thinking about workplace flexibility: flexibility on the employer’s behalf.
+In this case, flexibility refers to how employees are managed, their autonomy level, and how feedback is delivered and received.

 The firm recognized the benefits of non-rigid scheduling well before the pandemic and put the concept on the global radar.
-With the company’s virtual collaboration platform ‘myRyan,’ employees are able to work where they want, when they want, without the pressure to log a certain number of hours each week.
+With the company’s virtual collaboration platform, ‘myRyan,’ employees can work where they want, when they want, without the pressure to log a certain number of hours each week.
 They’re assessed based on the results they achieve versus the amount of time they work, which is a fairly radical approach for the accounting industry.
 Employees are empowered to eliminate tasks they deem to be a waste of time or money.

-The company says that since rolling out myRyan and giving employees maximum flexibility, it’s seen a dramatic increase in both employee retention and satisfaction.
+The company says that since rolling out myRyan and giving employees maximum flexibility, there has been a dramatic increase in both employee retention and satisfaction.

 • Offering non-traditional scheduling, flex time, or unlimited PTO